Raivizz/CritSounds/README.md

 # Potential future plans

-- Implementation of BassFX for features like pitch shifting
-	- Mostly for parity with tMod's custom audio implementation having a pitch attribute

 - Automated library installation for Linux
 	- By default, ManagedBass looks for libbass.so in /usr/lib.
 Perhaps there's alternative ways to implement user libraries?
 Needs research.
 	- Before that, proper informing of users is required.
 Arch users can just install libbass from the AUR (confirmed as working from my side), alternative distribs might need specific instructions.